Adrian Sutil makes a return to Force India while Paul di Resta feels he is as well prepared as he could be for the season...

-For all the latest F1 odds on the first race of the season at the Albert Park circuit visit Sky Bet.
+For all the latest F1 odds on the Australian GP, the opening round of the 2013 F1 Championship, visit Sky Bet.

 Paul di Resta

 Q. Paul, you completed most of the team's mileage during the winter.
 How well prepared do you feel for the new season?